libreddit/libreddit/README.md

 - The requested URL
 - Search terms

-**Location:** The same privacy policy goes on to describe location data may be collected through the use of:
+**Location:** The same privacy policy goes on to describe that location data may be collected through the use of:
 - GPS (consensual)
 - Bluetooth (consensual)
 - Content associated with a location (consensual)